 MILLENNIA IN THE MAKING

-However, Lough Gara remains a major archaeological area of interest; indeed one of international significance.
-Over 400 possible crannóg sites are situated in and around the lake.
-These range in date from the Mesolithic (some of Ireland’s earliest known inhabitants) to the 17th century and the last remnants of Gaelic society.
+A quick overview- 200 possible crannog sites are situated in and around the lake.
+This is an unprecedented density of crannogs for one lake, not seen anywhere else in Ireland or Britain.
+These man-made islands range in date from the mesolithic (some of Ireland’s earliest known inhabitants) to the early medieval period, spanning some 8,000 years.
+It is the quintessential multi-period site, containing sites & artefacts for almost every period in the country’s prehistory and early history.
 Naturally, the lake has had a major role in shaping the local community, identity and geography as we know it today.

-The project kicked off in May 2025 with a series of workshops exploring heritage crafts in some way associated with Lough Gara, in association with Ballaghaderreen Men’s Shed and sponsored by a Roscommon County Council Creative Roscommon bursary.
-It continues in July & August 2025 with two exhibitions to run as part of both Boyle Arts Festival & Ballaghaderreen Arts Festival.
+The project kicked off in May 2025 with a series of workshops exploring heritage crafts associated with Lough Gara, in collaboration with Ballaghaderreen Men’s Shed and sponsored by Roscommon County Council.
+It continued in July & August 2025 with two exhibitions to run as part of both Boyle Arts Festival & Ballaghaderreen Arts Festival.